 - Isoleucine increases levels of β-defensin, an antimicrobial compound.

-- Leucine increases the body’s general immune function and also the adaptive immune response to pathogens in the body.
+- Leucine supports the body’s general immune health and how it adapts to pathogens in the body.

-- Valine increases dendritic cell function which regulate the immune system and signal the presence of toxic substances in the body to the immune system.
+- Valine increases dendritic cell function which sound the alarm and signal the presence of toxic substances in the body.

 It is recommended that most pregnant women should take in around 70 grams of complete protein every day.
 A complete protein has all 9 essential amino acids.